-With a combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of the process in this section.
+We hope to share part of this process with you in this corner.

-You can eat delicious food along the way, admire the scenery, or just walk in silence.
+You can eat delicious food along the way, admire the scenery, or walk in silence.

-Mogic's regular time is 7:00 p.m.
-By the time 7:05 p.m. rolls around, the place is half empty.
+Mogic's regular hours are 7:00 p.m.
+By the time 7:05 p.m. passes, half the place is empty.

-Then, before 7:30 p.m., there will be no one left.
+And before 7:30 p.m., no one will be there.

-I think that's our style.
+I think that is our style.

 In Japan, everyone has access to education until they finish school.